ghseeli/ghseeli.github.io/sage/sage_checklist.md

 1. (*Required*) While older SageMath code may not follow this convention, references should go in the master bibliography file.
 In the SageMath source tree, this file is located at `src/doc/en/reference/references/index.rst` at the time of this writing.
 You can cite anything in the master bibliography using the Sphynx [reST syntax](http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#citations).
 1. (*Recommended*) Just make all docstrings multi-line raw docstrings.
 In otherwords, always wrap them in `r""" ... """`.
 Sage does not require this, but most docstrings in Sage do it.
 1. (*Recommended*) Include a `..
 SEELALSO:` block when relevant.
 You can reference other classes anywhere in your docstrings via the convention `:class:Foo`, other methods via `:meth:foo_bar`, and functions via `:func:foo_var`.
 1. (*Required, but a last order of business*) Sage requires that all lines in your source file are broken at 80 characters except in certain special cases.
-If you do not adhere to this convention in your posted code, someone will most certainly comment on your Trac ticket telling you to do so.
+If you do not adhere to this convention in your posted code, someone will most certainly comment on your ~~Trac ticket~~ Github issue telling you to do so.
 However, I recommend to simply not take offense, safely backlog the comment, address all other outstanding issues, and save this cleaning up for last because it is annoying to constantly redo it.

-Contributing code via Trac
----
-1. Make sure you have a Trac account / log into Trac with your GitHub account.
-Be sure to add your ssh-keys to the account.
-1. Create a new ticket for your addition, label the ticket as an enhancement, and put your real name in the Author section.
-1. Make sure your changes are added on top of the current state of the `develop` branch for Sage.
-1. Push your code to a new branch with a descriptive name, and either with convention `u/username/ticket-num-and-short-desc` or `public/ticket-num-and-short-desc`.
-To accomplish this, you have two options.
-You may use the `git-trac` command and use the [Sage git-trac tutorial](https://doc.sagemath.org/html/en/developer/git_trac.html) or, if you are comfortable with git, you may use the [git the hard way tutuorial](https://doc.sagemath.org/html/en/developer/manual_git.html), which is my preferred method.
-1. Make sure the branch is linked to your Trac ticket.
-1. Change ticket status to "Needs Review" and CC potential reviewers or other people who may be interested.
-If you are modifying an existing file, then people who have worked on the file in the past may be a helpful place to start.

 Reviewing
 ---
 1. If you have not built Sage from source, you should run `make` on Sage with the changes you are reviewing.
 You can build in parallel using `MAKE='make -j4' make` where you replace 4 with however many threads you want to use.
 This may take awhile.
+For more specific advice on building Sage, see [compilation instructions](https://doc.sagemath.org/html/en/installation/source.html#).
 1. Make sure your additions can compile by running `sage -b`.
 1. Then, run `sage -t file.py` on all relevant files to make sure doctests pass.
 1. Run `sage -covereage file.py` on all relevant files to make sure every method is documented.